umareefarooq/Andriod-Studio-Small-Apps/README.md

  ## Fragments App

   This App is about fragments.
-It consists of two fragments, fragment one and two.
+It consists of two fragments.
+The app demonstrates about how to change from one fragment to another.
+Also, the app demonstrates about the Onclick funtionality of fragments.

   To chnage from one fragment to another, we use the following code;